-What happens when a group of local residents come together to make a stand for the change that they want to see?
-Stonehouse Action aims to provide the space to find out.
-Made up of local volunteers who want to improve the local area, they want to create opportunities for people to gain skills and get to know each other in a way that helps to improve Union Street in Plymouth for everyone.
+Stonehouse Action is made up of local residents and volunteers who aim to improve the local area and create opportunities for people to gain skills and get to know each other in a way that helps to improve Union Street for everyone.
 They rallied together to transform a derelict shop, also known as Union Corner, into a thriving community hub of activity, raising an impressive £10,704 from 82 supporters to make their idea happen.

 We caught up with Wendy, Vice Chair of the Stonehouse Action Community Group, to find out about their Crowdfunder journey and what they’ve been up to since their project closed in 2015.